More Money Didn’t Fix It

 But every time she sat down to look at her finances, her body would tense.
 Her chest would tighten.
 Her mind would spin through worst-case scenarios.
 It didn’t matter what the numbers were — her nervous system stayed stuck on high alert.

 No amount of money could override the fear, because the fear wasn’t about money.
-It was about what she had internalized from a painful childhood.
+It was about what she had internalized in a painful childhood.

 The myth: more money will make it better